obi-a/leanback/README.md

 ###Leanback

+[![Build Status](https://travis-ci.org/obi-a/leanback.svg?branch=master)](https://travis-ci.org/obi-a/leanback)

 Simple Ruby Interface to CouchDB.

-[![Build Status](https://travis-ci.org/obi-a/leanback.svg?branch=master)](https://travis-ci.org/obi-a/leanback)
+This current version is a complete re-write with a new API.

 ### Installation:
 ```